sinmirka/sinmirka/README.md

 python • git • SQL • whatever gets the job done

 ### currently
-making a project called "SMToolkit"
+making a project called "SinTweaker"
-you can see it here https://github.com/sinmirka/sinmir-toolkit
+you can see it here https://github.com/sinmirka/SinTweaker
 v2.0 release!! go look plz!

 now working on telegram bots stuff